rukzuk/devdocs/src/sphinx/module_tutorial/js_module_api.rst

 .. js:function:: set(id, key, value)   Boolean

+	:param String id:

+	.. raw:: html

-	:param String id: The id of the unit
+		The id of the unit
+	:param String key:

+	.. raw:: html

-	:param String key: The name of the unit property which is changed
+		The name of the unit property which is changed
+	:param Mixed value:

+	.. raw:: html

-	:param Mixed value: The new value of the unit property
+		The new value of the unit property